 Whew, Theme Park might just be Bullfrog’s most ported title.
 But, like always, before we take a look at the game itself, let’s first look at the covers, shall we?

 This is perhaps the most famous cover and it’s quite adequate for this game.
 It could perhaps show more on the background, but you really don’t need anything else.

-If you saw my Populous review, this cover looks very familiar, doesn’t it?
-It’s a lot better than the original cover and it’s not only more colorful but also conveys better what the game’s about.
+If you remember my Populous review, this cover looks very familiar, doesn’t it?
+It’s a lot better than the original cover and it’s not only more colourful but also conveys better what the game’s about.

-Now I know this one’s just a image took from the CD intro but it’s better suited for the cartoony and comedic look of the game.
+Now I know this one’s just a image taken from the CD-ROM intro but it’s better suited for the cartoony and comedic look of the game.
 It’s perhaps not as busy as the previous cover, but I like it.

 Meh!
 Although truth be told, the design isn’t that bad, but it could definitely use more colour.

 And now, let’s boot this sucker into the roller coaster, shall we?

 The intro is from the CD-ROM version of the game and between the eerie music and the Willy Wonka lookalike, it feels like the beginning to an horror animated movie.
 And that hole at the end of the roller coaster?
 Believe me, it goes straight to Hell!

 The menu screen could use a bit more work.
 It reminds me a bit of Syndicate and it really shouldn’t.
 Perhaps a rounder font would have been better suited.